Our Instructors

 Scott earned a Bachelor of Science degree in Biology from James Madison University.
 He completed his Master of Science degree in Clinical Medical Science and Physician Assistant Studies at Barry University in Miami Shores, Florida.
 He is board certified.
 He currently serves as the lead PA in a community emergency department that sees over 45,000 patients per year.
 In addition to his extensive experience in emergency medicine, he has worked as a member of a large transplant team and also clinically in both interventional radiology and vascular surgery.
 Scott has been practicing emergency medicine for over 11 years.

 Rich earned a Bachelor of Science from the US Air Force Academy prior to completing a 23 year career in the military.
 During this time, he attended the military’s Intraservice Physician Assistant Program where he received a Bachelor of Science and Masters of Physician Assistant Studies from University of Nebraska Medical Center.
 He is board certified and has worked in emergency medicine for the last 10 years obtaining additional specialty certifications in Emergency Medicine from NCCPA, ultrasound, trauma, and critical care.
 Rich has worked in emergency medicine in settings spanning from Level I trauma centers to community regional hospitals.
 His teaching experience includes training combat medics in pre-hospital and trauma care and as an adjunct clinical instructor for Campbell University, teaching clinical skills to Physician Assistant, medical students, and residents.
-He currently works in a community emergency department that sees approximately 45,000 patients per year.
+He currently works in a community emergency department that sees approximately 25,000 patients per year.
+He is also a licensed and certified RDMS Sonographer and lead instructor for our Ultrasound Course.

 Ivan Mustafa, APRN